Rob Brough: Seven News

-In 2007, Media Watch questioned the credibility of the Townsville edition of WIN News after they convinced local political candidates standing in the 2007 Federal Election to endorse WIN News in on air promos.
-Media Watch claimed the dubious actions of WIN News outraged Seven Local News but only because they didn't think of the idea first.
-Media Watch then played a clip of the Townsville edition of Seven Local News with Brough introducing a story about the WIN News controversy.

-In 2008, Rob Brough again appeared on Media Watch after a graphics designer mistakenly inserted pictures of dairy cows in an "over-the-shoulder" graphic beside Brough while he was introducing a story on the Townsville edition of Seven Local News.
-The story was actually about local sports venue Dairy Farmers Stadium preparing for an upcoming NRL match.

-In 2015, Brough fronted a campaign launched by Seven Queensland in response to the "Save Our Voices" campaign, which was a joint promotion between WIN Television, Southern Cross Austereo and Prime7 aimed at encouraging viewers to lobby the Federal Government to relax media ownership laws.
+In 2015, Brough fronted a campaign launched by Seven Queensland in response to the "Save Our Voices" campaign, which was a joint promotion between WIN Television, Southern Cross Austereo and Seven aimed at encouraging viewers to lobby the Federal Government to relax media ownership laws.
 The "Leave TV Laws Alone" spot that Seven Queensland ran in commercial breaks featured Brough in the Seven Local News studio claiming Seven Queensland spends more on local news than their competitors.
 A voice-over that follows states that Seven Queensland doesn't support the bullying by the other networks and said that viewers shouldn't be used as pawns.

 Brough has said that his work in the media has been influenced by television presenters Mike Walsh and Mike Willesee.

+As of 2025 he no longer presents Channel 7 local news and a variety of presenters do the different bulletins such as Joanne Desmond and Nathan Spurling.
+No reason has been forthcoming about this change.